rsksmart/devportal-1.0/tutorials/ethereum-devs/truffle-test.md

 truffle create contract Register
 ```

-This command creates a smart contract 'skeleton'.
-See the result in the `contracts` folder:
+This command creates a 'skeleton' smart contract.
+See the results in the `contracts` folder:

 ![truffle create contract Register](/assets/img/tutorials/truffle-test/image-05.png)